What is Nephrectomy Surgery?

 Nephrectomy can be done for various reasons, including kidney cancer, severe kidney infections, kidney donation for transplantation, removal of non-functioning or damaged kidneys, and to address certain conditions like kidney stones or congenital abnormalities.

-5. What is the recovery like after a nephrectomy?
+3. What is recovery like after a nephrectomy?

 Recovery time varies depending on the type of surgery and the patient's overall health.
 Generally, patients may stay in the hospital for a few days and need several weeks to resume normal activities.
 Physical activity restrictions and pain management may be necessary during recovery.